rkillickdev/spelling-bee-scramble/README.md

 ___

-**3.**  When setting up the timer, I made this element avaialble in the JavaScript file initially using getElementById("timer").
+**3.**  When setting up the timer, I made this element available in the JavaScript file initially using getElementById("timer").
 However this caused the text in my scramble letter boxes to disappear as shown in the snapshot below:

 ![using getElementById causes text in scramble letter boxes to disappear](docs/bugs/get-element-by-id-bug-scramble-boxes.png)